asc-aqua-projects/CoordinateCaptureTool/README.md

 ## Features

-- 📍 Drop a pin by clicking the map
+- Drop a pin by clicking the map
-- 📋 Copy coordinates in plain text format (e.g., `Lat = ..., Lon = ...`)
+- Copy coordinates in plain text format (e.g., `Lat = ..., Lon = ...`)
-- 🔗 Generate a shareable link that opens the map with your pin and zoom level
+- Generate a shareable link that opens the map with your pin and zoom level
-- ✅ Clean and responsive design
-- 🖼️ Includes ASC branding and colors

 ## How to Use